 Amanda had always been fiercely independent.
 She prided herself on being self-reliant and self-sufficient.
 She had built a successful business from the ground up, and she was always looking for new opportunities to expand it further.
 But there was a problem.
 Amanda had trouble relating to others.
 She struggled to connect with people on a … Continue reading You don’t have to “go it alone”

-Discover the Power of finding Synergy between Commercial Responsibility, Customer Value, and Culture Are you tired of the conflict, silos and bloating that stop your organisation from delivering on its potential?
+Discover the Power of finding Synergy between Commercial Responsibility, Customer Value, and Culture Are you tired of the conflict, silos and inefficiency that stop your organisation from delivering on its potential?
 Do you want more collaboration, flow and throughput to drive performance and achieve more for your organisation?
-If so, then this webinar could be for you!
-Join … Continue reading How to evaporate Conflict, reduce Silos and stop Bloating in your organisation
+If so, then this webinar could be for you! … Continue reading How to evaporate Conflict, reduce Silos and stop inefficiency in your organisation

 Peter had always been an ambitious individual.
 He was a high-performing manager at a reputable company, and he was always seeking to improve the way things were done.
 One day, he had an idea to harness the power of his team's ideas to achieve even better performance.
 He knew that if he could get his … Continue reading How to stop the habit of being against things